Emergency funds: Be prepared for the unexpected

-Having an emergency fund gives you peace of mind.
-Between paying off loans, covering everyday expenses and saving for the future, managing a budget can be a big challenge that doesn’t leave much wiggle room for the unexpected.
-While you can’t predict the unexpected, you can still prepare for it.
+Having an emergency fund can give you peace of mind.
+Between paying off debt, covering everyday expenses and saving for the future, managing a budget can be a big challenge that doesn’t leave much wiggle room for the unexpected.
+While you can’t predict the unexpected, you can plan for it.
 And the best way to do that is to build up a little financial cushion so you don’t have to resort to credit every time.

 What is an emergency fund?

-An emergency fund, also known as a “financial” or “safety” cushion, is meant to help you deal with unexpected emergency situations.
+An emergency fund, also known as a “financial cushion” or “safety cushion,” is meant to help you deal with unexpected emergency situations.

-You could use this financial reserve if your income is reduced because of a job loss or health problems.
+For example, you could use it if your income drops because you lose your job or have health problems that prevent you from working.
 These funds can also cover immediate expenses when you don’t have the time or option to save.

 Reducing your financial stress

-When something unexpected happens, many people find themselves turning to different forms of credit with high interest rates that can quickly add up and put them in more debt.
-An emergency fund allows you to reduce that financial stress and keep from quickly finding yourself in a situation you don’t want to be in.
+When something unexpected happens, many people find themselves turning to different types of credit with high interest rates that can quickly add up and put them in more debt.
+An emergency fund would allow you to reduce that financial stress and avoid quickly finding yourself in a situation you wouldn’t want to be in.

 Credit is expensive